Faculty and Staff

 Domenica Ruggieri, Staff Accountant, joined Blue School in August 2014.
 Prior to joining Blue School, Domenica worked as an accounting associate at the Pontifical Mission Societies, a non-profit organization in NYC.
 She has more than 10 years of experience working within the accounting department and is currently pursuing a degree in Accounting.
 Domenica is thrilled to join Blue School and to be able to give back to the community.
 She lives in Staten Island with her husband and two young boys, and enjoys traveling, exploring different neighborhoods, baking, and spending time with family and friends.

-Laura Sedlock, Pre-Primary Program Director, grew up in New York City, where she attended the Bank Street School for Children and the Fieldston School.
-She has a BA in English from Wesleyan University and a Masters in Early Childhood and Elementary Education from Bank Street College.
-Laura has fourteen years of experience in the field of early childhood education, having taught at the Bank Street School for Children, City and Country School, P.S.
-321 in Park Slope, Brooklyn and Beginnings Nursery School.
-Most recently, Laura has been the Educational Director at Beginnings since 2008.
+Laura Sedlock, Pre-Primary Program Director, has been working in the field of early childhood education since 2000.
+She finds the world of early childhood to be endlessly fascinating and engaging, and is thrilled to be part of a community with such an energetic and thoughtful approach to children and education.
+Laura has taught at the Bank Street School for Children, City and Country School, P.S.
+321 in Park Slope, Brooklyn and Beginnings Nursery School, where she was also the Educational Director before joining Blue School in 2014.
 She has also been an adjunct lecturer in the department of Early Childhood Education at Hunter College.
 Before entering the field of childhood education, Laura taught English to adults in New York and Indonesia, where she lived for four years.
-Laura finds the world of early childhood to be endlessly fascinating and engaging, and is thrilled to be part of a community with such an energetic and thoughtful approach to children and education.
-She lives in Brooklyn with her spouse and two daughters.
+She has a BA in English from Wesleyan University and a Masters in Early Childhood and Elementary Education from Bank Street College.
+Laura She lives in Brooklyn with her wife and two daughters.

 Dawn Williams, Director of Admissions, has been a part of the Blue School community for the past 8 years.
 She came to Blue School as a parent first (of a then 3 year old who’s now a Blue School middle school student!) and shortly thereafter found her home in the admissions office.
 Dawn loves getting to know children and their families throughout the admissions process—from tour to interview—and answering any and all questions along the way.
 She also sits on the NYSAIS Admissions Conference Planning Committee.
 Prior to her work at Blue School, Dawn worked as a theatre director regionally and throughout the city.
 Over the past 20 years she has worked exclusively with non-profits including The Museum of the Moving Image, The Shakespeare Theatre of New Jersey, the Watkinson School, the Women’s Project, and the McCarter Theatre in educational, creative and administrative capacities.
 She has been a teacher of theatre, film, vermicomposting and children’s gardening and cooking.
 Dawn lives with her husband and son in Astoria.